hbaltz/design-patterns/src/template_method/README.md

 but lets subclasses override specific steps of the algorithm without changing its structure.
 ```

+The `steps` that are concrete in the `abstract class` can be compare to the `hook` in the first diagram.
+But `hooks` are define to do 'nothing', while `concrete steps` define a default behavior in the `abstract class`.

 ## Starbuzz coffee example

 Our example implements the first version of this pattern (that seems to be the definition provides by the gang of four)